DRIVER-EU/test-bed-design/doc/developers.md

 - Docker *volume images* to store all this information together, so the data can be easily shared.
 A Test-bed user can simply pull the volume image from the Docker hub to have all data instantly available
 - *Data services*, to share this data with all users, e.g. there is an [MBtiles service](https://github.com/DRIVER-EU/test-bed-mbtiles-service) to offer map images to COP and COP-like tools, or a [WMS service](https://github.com/DRIVER-EU/test-bed-wms-service) that translate Test-bed messages to WMS map layers available to make the information available to legacy systems.

 **Security** is yet another reason to have these data services and data sets as part of the test-bed.
-Not all Trials and exercises have open access to the Internet, but they still need access to this kind of data.
+Not all Trials have open access to the Internet, but they still need access to this kind of data.

 ## 4.5 Time management

-A Trial or exercise typically is not performed in real-time: either because the incident occurs at night, and people prefer to Trial and train during working hours, because you wish to skip boring parts, or because it would simply take too long.
+A Trial typically is not performed in real-time: either because the incident occurs at night, and people prefer to Trial and train during working hours, because you wish to skip boring parts, or because it would simply take too long.
 An example of the latter is a flooding incident, which can start days before any flooding actually occurs, so you need to compress the scenario to normal working hours.

 Within the test-bed, therefore, the scenario time (a.k.a.
 Trial time or fictive time) is controlled via the [time service](https://github.com/DRIVER-EU/test-bed-time-service) using [two types of messages](https://github.com/DRIVER-EU/avro-schemas/tree/master/core/time): one for controlling the time, and one for informing adapters about the current scenario time.